 Based on the results, your doctor will let you know if you require treatment to help prevent fractures.

 Know Your BonesTM

-Visit bones.org.nz/knowyourbones to complete an online bone health assessment - you'll get a personalised report explaining your risk of fracture and osteoporosis, plus recommendations for better bone health.
+Visit bones.org.nz and complete the Know Your BonesTM online bone health assessment - you'll get a personalised report explaining your risk of fracture and recommendations for better bone health.